JonathanMEdwards/subtext10/doc/language.md

 ```Txt
 a-literal = expr |= literal 1
 ```
 This pronounced “a-literal equals expr choosing literal one”.
 The `|=` expects a choice value on its left (`expr`) and to its right the name of an option without the question mark (`literal`), followed by a formula resulting in a value for the option.
-The formula can be left out, which will set the option to its default value (0 for `literal`):
+The formula can be left out, which will change the option to its default value (0 for `literal`):
 ```Txt
 a-literal = expr |= literal
 ```
-Note the similarity between the choice operation `|=` and the set operation `:=`.
+Note the similarity between the choice operation `|=` and the change operation `:=`.
 As with `:=` we can use a `do` block to nest choices:
 ```Txt
 a-plus = expr |= plus do{left |= literal 2, right |= literal 2}
 ```